 Arbitration, on the other hand, involves placing the decision making authority in the hands of a trained arbitrator.
-Like a court action, there will always be a resolution at the end of arbitration, and the parties are bound by the decision of the arbitrator, subject to rights of appeal that the parties have been agreed upon in advance.
+Like a court action, there will be a final decision at the end of arbitration, and the parties are bound by the decision of the arbitrator, subject to rights of appeal that the parties have agreed upon in advance.

 There are many benefits to using an alternative to Court litigation to resolve disputes.
 These include:

-- The parties to the dispute are able to choose the method of dispute resolution that is most appropriate to their case.
+- The parties to the dispute can choose the method of dispute resolution that is most appropriate to their case.
 Family law disputes are often referred to mediation because it is important that the parties maintain a working relationship after their dispute is resolved.
-Estate disputes are also often resolved by way of mediation.
-Commercial disputes may be more appropriately referred to arbitration.

 - The process is private and confidential.
-This may be desirable whether the dispute is family related or business related.
-With limited exceptions, court proceedings are open to the public.
+Because mediation is confidential, parties are often more willing to explore settlement options thereby allowing the mediator to assist with generating proposals and solutions.
+With limited exceptions, family court proceedings are open to the public.